Rainforest research in the amazonProject & Pod News / 25 May 2017

-Volunteers who join our Amazon Conservation project in Peru will support the centre’s conservation research and sustainable development projects and work on a combination of the following projects during their volunteer placement.
+Volunteers who join our Amazon Conservation project in Peru support the centre’s conservation research and sustainable development projects and work on a combination of the projects during their volunteer placement.

 Blue Headed Macaw Monitoring Programme